gStarhigh/pro4/README.md

 ### Code Validation

 #### HTML
-All Python files has passed through validation and shows no errors:
+All HTML files has passed through validation and shows no errors:
 <details>
 <summary></summary>
 <img src="">